Part 1: Roles and responsibilities

 The academy trust board provides:

-• Strategic leadership of the academy trust: the board defines the trust vision for high quality and inclusive education in line with its charitable objects.
+- strategic leadership of the academy trust - the board defines the trust vision for high quality and inclusive education in line with its charitable objects.
 It establishes and fosters the trust’s culture and sets and champions the trust strategy including determining what, if any, governance functions are delegated to the local tier

-• Accountability and assurance: the board has robust effective oversight of the operations and performance of the academy trust, including the provision of education, pupil welfare, overseeing and ensuring appropriate use of funding and effective financial performance and keeping their estate safe and well-maintained
+- accountability and assurance - the board has robust effective oversight of the operations and performance of the academy trust, including the provision of education, pupil welfare, overseeing and ensuring appropriate use of funding and effective financial performance and keeping their estate safe and well-maintained

-• Engagement: the board has strategic oversight of relationships with stakeholders.
-The board involves parents, schools and communities so that decision-making is supported by meaningful engagement.
+- engagement - the board has strategic oversight of relationships with stakeholders.
+The board involves parents, schools and communities so that decision-making is supported by meaningful engagement

 1.11 The trustees must apply the highest standards of conduct and ensure robust governance, as these are critical for effective financial management.
 Trusts should consider the features of high quality governance as described in the trust quality descriptions.

-1.12 Yes.
-They must comply with the trust’s charitable objects, with company and charity law, and with their contractual obligations under the funding agreement.
+1.12 Trustees must comply with the trust’s charitable objects, with company and charity law, and with their contractual obligations under the funding agreement.
 Company directors’ duties are described in sections 170 to 181 of the Companies Act 2006.
 Charity trustees’ duties are described in the Charity Commission’s The essential trustee guidance.

 1.13 As an organisation, the trust has a range of responsibilities under current legislation and statutory guidance.
 Trusts’ responsibilities include such matters as safeguarding, health and safety and estates management.
 Ensuring strong governance in these areas will be a key priority for the board.